Globality raises $35 million for its marketplace to connect small companies with big business

 Small business has long been held as a key driver of the global economy, but these businesses often don’t have access to large multinational companies who could use their services.

-Hoping to change that paradigm, is Globality, a startup founded by Joel Hyatt, the former head of growth and innovation at the consulting firm, McKinsey, which has just raised $35 million in new financing.
+Hoping to change that paradigm, is Globality, a startup founded by Joel Hyatt, the former founder of the low-cost law firm Hyatt Legal Services, which has just raised $35 million in new financing.

 With the money, Globality will look to take its business services marketplace to global Fortune 1000 companies, launching a European office in London, in the hopes that they can tap the expertise and opportunity that working with a smaller business may afford.

-Note: Update: Joel Hyatt was the founder of Hyatt Legal Services.
-He did not work at McKinsey & Co.Featured Image: Oliver Burston/Getty Images